nismod/infra-risk-vis/README.md

 The visualisation tool runs using prepared versions of analysis data and results
-- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta SQLite database
+- Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta MySQL database, hosted within the backend API.
 - Vector data stored in a PostgreSQL database, and preprocessed into Mapbox Vector Tiles

 See `./etl` directory for details.

-Data to be served from the vector and raster tileservers should be placed on the host within `mounts/<data_type>`.
+Data to be served from the vector and raster tileservers should be placed on the host within `tileserver/<data_type>`.
 These folders are made available to the running tileservers as docker bind mounts.

-For example, in `mounts/raster/` there might live TIF files like these:
+For example, in `tileserver/raster/` there might live TIF files like these:
 ```
 coastal_mangrove__rp_100__rcp_baseline__epoch_2010__conf_None.tif
 coastal_mangrove__rp_25__rcp_baseline__epoch_2010__conf_None.tif